You can make a difference by donating time or money to the shelter.

 Affordable housing is increasingly difficult to secure because of growing demand.
 A lack of affordable housing continues to be the number one cause of homelessness in the City of Alexandria.

-In Kind: We regularly accept unused toiletries, twin-sized linens, and some non-perishable foods.
-Click here and find the In Kind tab to see the complete list, or check out our Amazon Wishlist to send items directly to the shelter.
+In-Kind: Due to limited storage space, we restrict our acceptance of in-kind donations.
+Click here and select the In Kind tab to see a complete list of accepted items, or check out our Amazon Wishlist to send items directly to the shelter.

 Bed space is given on a first come first serve basis for individuals.
 Individuals seeking shelter must complete the eligibility assessment given by the staff members of Homeless Services Assessment Center.
 Families must be referred to Carpenter’s Shelter by the City of Alexandria.